Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Real-World Application

-Because your processing power is reduced in the moment, complex routines are a mistake.
+Because your processing power drops in the moment, complex routines backfire.
+Aim for automatic, not clever.

 The Order Matters More Than the Words

-I was virtual coaching an African American student on how to approach women, the challenges he was facing and here’s what I told him about approach anxiety.
+I was virtual coaching an African American student through his approach anxiety, and here’s what I told him.
 Most dating advice fails because it starts in the wrong place.

 Approaching women works in this order: